 Tip #3.
 Look at the metrics of your project

-The set of metrics depends heavily on the project: somewhere there is paid traffic and marketing costs, some projects work only online, others work on mobile devices.
+The set of metrics depends heavily on the project: somewhere there are paid traffic and marketing costs, some projects work only online, and others work on mobile devices.

-For example, in game projects, there are lots of the game economy metrics, and online stores require all kinds of metrics as well.
+For example, in in-game projects, there are lots of game economy metrics, and online stores require all kinds of metrics as well.

-Therefore, it is worth to store all the collected metrics together.
-It is better not to make a list out of them, but to create the map of metrics with all the relationships and correlations between them.
+Therefore, it is worth storing all the collected metrics together.
+It is better not to make a list out of them, but to create a map of metrics with all the relationships and correlations between them.

 Tip #4.
 Use Analytical Systems

 Surely your industry colleagues use Google Analytics or other analytical systems to look deeper into the numbers.
-We recommend you to find out what they are capable of, which reports you can build and how they can be useful for you.
+We recommend you find out what they are capable of, which reports you can build, and how they can be useful for you.

 It’s impossible to create an analytical system for a single product.
 The systems usually provide a basic set of reports that will be ok for everyone but will not be great for everyone.